minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 ## Key downloads

-Theoretically our CDN can ‘see’ which countries of interest an app is downloading, so it might ‘leak’ that a user has traveled.
-To mitigate this, all countries could be placed in the same files, but that would lead to a lot of extra data for users that may not even have traveled.
-It is better to rely on not logging requests on the cdn in a way that they can be related to an IP address.
-At this time the KPN CDN does not log IP addresses nor requests (as defined in the SLA).

-It is important that the user by choice/consent downloads keys for other countries of interest.

-The chosen model ensures that only our own CDN is hit by the user’s app.
+Since all keys from all participating countries are published the same way on the CoronaMelder CDN, foreign keys are not distinguishable from this endpoint.
+It is possible to download the keys from countries that implement the Country of Interest or the Traveller pattern and derive travel patterns of the collected daily keys.
+These keys however do not by themselves identify individuals.

+The EFGS design ensures that all apps including CoronaMelder only download from their domestic server.
 The foreign keys are never sourced directly from other countries but only via the Federation Gateway and our own interop server.

-## Travel Destinations

-The app does not and will not use location information.
-This means that the user needs to indicate they have been traveling.
-This happens in two places.

-1. If an app user has traveled and wants to receive notifications in case they have met an infected person abroad, they should tell the app that they have traveled to a certain country and want to download that country’s key information for the next 14 days.
-This info does not need to be shared with the Corona app back-end.
-The CDN could ‘see’ that the user downloads a particular country, so it’s important to uphold the CDN’s promise of not logging such requests in combination with an IP address.
-Nevertheless the user should be aware that he is asking for content from a particular country.

-2. An infected user already tells the GGD that they have traveled as part of the Bron and Contact Onderzoek (BCO) conversation.
-The GGD will enter this information into the coronamelder portal, associated only to the 6 digit code that was entered.
-The coronamelder backend is therefore unable to link back the destination information to a particular user.

 ## Use of test data

 For all testing purposes (during development, testing, EU pilot etc) we will only supply synthetic, test TEKs that do not originate from real users.
 Real end user keys will only be used in production.

 # References